rjrodger/simpledb/README.md

 If you're using this library, feel free to contact me on twitter if you have any questions! :) [@rjrodger](http://twitter.com/rjrodger)

+NOTE: this project follows the [Open-Open](https://github.com/rvagg/node-levelup/blob/master/CONTRIBUTING.md) policy - if you submit a pull request, you get commit rights, so feel free to merge yourself after asking for feedback from the other contribs.

 Current Version: 0.1.0

 Tested on: node 0.8.12